Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 ![](../../images/add_additional_inputs.jpg)

-### List annotations
+### View Annotations in Explorer

-Now you can list annotations with your user id to see the annotations created by your workflow.
+Now you can view your annotations in Explorer.
+Just drag your mouse over the "tag" icon to see annotations associated with the image.

 ![](../../images/aa_inputs.jpg)